When opponents pull you wide at the net, your instinct might be to speed it up or hit it cross-court, but that's exactly what gets you in trouble.

 You're staying calm, staying in control, and keeping the rally alive.
 That's the mark of a skilled pickleball player.

-Practice This Shot Until It's Automatic
+How to Practice This Wide Aggressive Dink Response Until It's Automatic

 The only way to get comfortable with this strategy is to practice it.
 When you're on the court, your instincts take over.